bwaiharo/matplotlib-challenge/README.md

 Your legends should not be overlaid on top of any data.
 Your bar graph should indicate tumor growth as red and tumor reduction as green.
 It should also include a label with the percentage change for each bar.
 You may want to consult this tutorial for relevant code snippets.
 See Starter Workbook for a reference on expected format.
 (Note: For this example, you are not required to match the tables or data frames included.
 Your only goal is to build the scatter plots and bar graphs.
 Consider the tables to be potential clues, but feel free to approach this problem, however, you like.)

+### Copyright

+Tink-a-lot © 2019.
+All Rights Reserved.